 - Travel Guard – Travel Guard is one of the few major travel insurance companies that does offer CFAR coverage as an add-on to its regular travel insurance plans.
 However, Travel Guard's plans tend to be more expensive to begin with, and “cancel for any reason” coverage costs an extra 50% of your total policy.

 Insurance isn't sexy, but seriously… just get it.
 It gives you some peace of mind, and can truly save you if a freak incident occurs.
+(And if you're going on a tour abroad, chances are you'll be required to have emergency medical insurance.)

 9. Figure out your rough itinerary